-- Intel Pentium 4 processor with NetBurst architecture or, if not, its AMD equivalent, which would correspond to a K7 processor.
+- Intel Core i3-3210 processor at a minimum of 3.2 GHz or, if not, its AMD equivalent, which would correspond to an A8-7600 APU 3.1 processor, or any other equivalent or superior processor.

-- At least 90 MB of storage space or the hard drive for the main game and audio files.
+- At least 1 GB of storage space or the hard drive for the main game and audio files.

 However, to be able to enjoy the game thoroughly, it’s better to have the following configuration on our PC:

-- GeForce 6 or ATI Radeon 9 graphics card compatible with OpenGL 2.
+- GeForce 700 or AMD Radeon Rx 200 video card compatible with OpenGL 2.

-- At least 150 MB of storage space on the hard drive.
+- At least 4 GB of storage space on the hard drive.